 Held in every February, the training is provided to all employees who entered the company as new graduates in April of the year before.
 The training focuses on the post-assignment follow-up of such employees.
 For example, it checks whether they have the perspective expected of a businessperson.

-Biannually held in the spring and fall, the training is provided to employees who are newly appointed to managers and professionals.
+Biannually held in the spring and fall, the training is provided to employees who are newly appointed to a managerial-level position.
+They learn what a managerial-level employee needs to know, such as KADOKAWA's systems and performance appraisal methods.

 Held in July to August every year, the training is provided to employees who are assigned to teaching new graduates.
 It communicates the aim of developing new employees and the roles of senior employees and shares knowledge and information about new employee training.